Pulkit0111/ai_scout/README.md

 2. **Open your browser** to `http://localhost:8000`

 ### Articles Tab (Default View)
-3. **Apply Filters**: Click on category tags (LLMs, AI Tools, etc.) and time filters (Last 24 Hours, Last 7 Days)
+3. **Apply Filters**: Click on category tags (LLMs, AI Tools, etc.) and time filters (Today, Recent, Last Month)
    - Multiple filters can be active at once (combined with AND logic)
    - Active filters show with a checkmark and blue/green background
    - Click "Clear All" to reset filters
 4. **Search articles** using the search bar:
    - Simple keyword search: "GPT-4", "transformers"
    - Natural language: "recent research papers on multimodal AI agents"
-   - Complex queries: "open source tools for LLM development from last week"
+   - Complex queries: "open source tools for LLM development"
-5. **Browse articles** in the filtered grid view
+5. **Browse curated articles** in the filtered grid view

-### Weekly Summary Tab
+### Content Overview Tab
-6. **Click "Weekly Summary" tab** to view 7-day statistics:
+6. **Click "Content Overview" tab** to view content statistics:
    - Total articles, categories, and sources
    - Category breakdown with article counts
    - Top contributing sources
-   - Featured highlights with full details
+   - Featured highlights with summaries

 ### Other Features
-7. **Refresh** to fetch the latest articles (up to 50 per source)
+7. **Refresh** to fetch the latest curated content (up to 50 articles per source)
 8. **Download PDF** to generate a professionally formatted newsletter

 **Note:** The backend serves both the API and the frontend web interface.
 No separate frontend server is needed!